HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 Design annotations need to specify keyboard interactions, as <a hreflang="en" href="https://tetralogical.com/blog/2025/09/23/annotating-designs-using-common-language/">Craig Abbott clearly laid out in the TetraLogical blog</a>.
 Shortly after this post, GitHub released their accessibility <a hreflang="en" href="https://github.com/github/annotation-toolkit">Annotation Toolkit</a>, addressing the same problem.

-In 2025, 67% of sites explicitly removed default focus outlines, up 14% from 2024.
-This concerning trend may impair accessibility if not replaced with effective styles.
-On the positive side, adoption of the `:focus-visible` pseudo-class has grown.
-This means developers are starting to create context-aware focus indicators that are visible only when necessary.

 {{ figure_markup(
   image="pages-overriding-browser-focus-styles.png",
   caption="Pages overriding browser focus styles.",